 What are the dimensions / measurements of your puppet stage?
-Used for childcare centres, schools, festivals, etc., the portable puppet stage usually takes around 40 minutes to set up (along with the props, scripting, puppets and sound equipment).
+Used for childcare centres, schools, festivals, shopping centres, birthday parties, etc., the portable puppet stage usually takes around 40 minutes to set up (along with the props, scripting, puppets and sound equipment).
 It has an overall height of 1.8 metres, and an overall length of 2.4 metres.
 The puppet stage is only a front-on facade.
 About a metre and a half to two metres of space is required behind it to lay out the puppets, props, and the puppeteer for performing.
 For times when the puppet stage is in one location for a week in a shopping centre, an additional pipe and drape system is built around the back of the puppet stage creating a private backstage area, which is great for hiding our wiggling bottoms from shoppers passing by behind the performance.
 The pipe and drape system adds a further two metres behind our puppet stage.
 Here are some examples of how the stage looks at various indoor and outdoor events:

 It’s a portable puppet stage with an overall height of 1.8 metres, and an overall length of 2.5 metres.
 The puppet stage is only a front-on facade (as opposed to a box or a tent).
 We require about a metre and a half to two metres behind it to lay out the puppets, props, two stools (we provide these) and two performers.

 It takes 45-60 minutes to set up the puppet stage, props, puppets and sound equipment.
 At some events where we are scheduled as a main stage act, we set up the puppet stage at the back, side or behind the main stage, then get a few hands to help us strike on to the main area just before our act is about to commence.
 It isn’t very heavy to carry, but does require more than one person to lift when it’s all set up.
 Then we can quickly lay out the puppets and get mic’d up for the performance.